thepassle/swtl/README.md

 > Check out the [swtl-starter](https://github.com/thepassle/swtl-starter) app

 A Service Worker Templating Language (`swtl`) for component-like templating in service workers.
 Streams templates to the browser as they're being parsed, and handles rendering iterables/Responses in templates by default.
+Also supports SSR/SWSRing custom elements, with a pluggable custom element renderer system.

+Runs in Service Workers, but can also be used in Node, or other server-side JS environments.

 ```bash
 npm i swtl